-The purchase price allocation for the GS Acquisition has been finalized.
-The purchase price allocation for the Red Man Transaction was finalized as of October 31, 2008 and will be reflected in our financial statements for the year ended December 31, 2008.
+The purchase price allocation for the GS Acquisition has been finalized but the purchase price allocation for the Red Man Transaction has not been finalized.
+We expect the purchase price allocation for the Red Man Transaction to be finalized by October 31, 2008.
 The purchase price has been finalized for both the GS Acquisition and the Red Man Transaction and the consideration for such transactions will not increase.

 The unaudited pro forma consolidated financial statements do not give effect to our acquisition of Midway-Tristate Corporation ("Midway") on April 30, 2007 and therefore do not include Midway's results for the four months ended April 30, 2007 nor do they give pro forma effect to Midway as if the acquisition had occurred on January 1, 2007.
 Midway was not a "significant" acquisition within the meaning of Rule 3-05 of Regulation S-X. The unaudited pro forma income statements also do not give effect to our purchase of the approximate 49% minority voting interest in Midfield, one of our subsidiaries, on July 31, 2008.
-Red Man originally acquired 51% of Midfield in 2005 and the purchase of the remaining 49% in July 2008 was not a "significant" acquisition within the meaning of Rule 3-05 of Regulation S-K. The assets and liabilities of Midfield are included in the audited consolidated financial statements of MRC at December 31, 2007.
+Red Man originally acquired 51% of Midfield in 2005 and the purchase of the remaining 49% in July 2008 was not a "significant" acquisition within the meaning of Rule 3-05 of Regulation S-K. The assets and liabilities of Midfield are included in the audited consolidated financial statements of MRM at December 31, 2007.